Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties

-{\it Curl flux network and detailed balance violation}.---Eq.(\ref{EOMP}) can be solved for the steady-state number distribution $P_{n,N}$, depicted in Fig.\ref{Schematic}(e,f).
+Eq.(\ref{EOMP}) can be solved at steady state $\dot{P}_{n,N} = 0$ for the distribution $P_{n,N}$, depicted in Fig.\ref{Schematic}(e,f).
 With higher pump power, $P_{n,N}$ reveals two insights: (1) a transition from thermal to coherent statistics; (2) a stronger $n$-$N$ correlation once the condensates are formed [see Fig.\ref{Schematic}(g,down)].
 The nonequilibrium nature is thus inferred, signifying the fluctuation of $N$.